 Since all of the members were random internet strangers, giving them power to irreversibly destroy a group did not look like a fair deal to me.

-Even if I had given power to some member, it would be unfair to others one.
+Even if I had given power to some member, which I did at time of leaving by appointing successors, it would be unfair to others one.
 Because it would be all my subjective opinion and I might get accused of favoritism.

 Thirdly, as you might have noticed above, they were in the group because of me.
 They did not connect with anyone else.
 They left when I left.
 So appointing a leader to which members did not connect would be wrong too.